jolars/qualpal/paper/paper.md

 # Acknowledgements

-[Bruce Lindbloom's webpage](http://www.brucelindbloom.com/) has been instrumental in the development of `qualpal`, serving as a vital reference for color space conversions and color difference calculations.
+[Bruce Lindbloom's webpage](http://www.brucelindbloom.com/) has been instrumental in the development of Qualpal, serving as a vital reference for color space conversions and color difference calculations.

 # References